rpdelaney/l4d2-tourney-rules/rules.md

-Any third-party applications, programs, or macros that read or modify memory in a method for affecting gameplay, or that provide information about the game state to the player, or that simulate mouse movement (aiming) while the game is running are forbidden.
+Any third-party applications, programs, or macros that read or modify memory in a method for affecting gameplay, or that provide information about the game state to the player, or that simulate mouse movement or mouse actions while the game is running are forbidden.

 ### 6.4 Netcode toggling